 Motion/Second: Steiner/Hannon.
+Ayes: All.
+Motion passed.
+APPROVED AS RECOMMENDED.

 6-5.
 ACTION: APPROVE REVISIONS TO HACA'S SECTION 8 ADMINISTRATIVE PLAN

 Christine Gouig introduced this item and described the process for revising HACA's Section 8 Administrative Plan (Admin Plan).
 Oscar Macias, Administrative Analyst, presented the staff report.
 Mr. Macias reported that staff is proposing to amend HACA's Admin Plan in order to incorporate changes to HUD regulations and/or streamline HACA's practices or program initiatives.
 He described the proposed revisions and recommended that the Housing Commission approve the revisions as presented.